Brendan Stern

 Holding My Fingers To My Ears, Frantically Moving My Head To The Left, Then Right, Then Left, Then Right Again

-When I was in High School, I was cruising around town with a group of Deaf friends in my car, looking for a good time.
-And we ended up at a fast food drive-thru.
-Because it was the good ol’ days when we thought GMO stood for something like General Manager Operations.
-And because that was how we had fun at night in suburbia in the 1990s.
+When I was in high school, I was cruising around town with a group of Deaf friends in my car, looking for a good time, and ended up at a fast food drive-thru.

 While waiting to order burgers and fries, we spotted a dude in his mid-20s walking a dog outside.
-He had greased up, slicked back hair and was wearing an off-white white shirt, tan Dickies pants, and flip-flops.
+He had greased-up, slicked-back hair and was wearing an off-white, white shirt, tan Dickies pants, and flip-flops.

 “Oh, what a cute pit bull,” my friend in the front seat exclaimed in delight.
 The rest of us in the car nodded in enthusiastic agreement, the particular sort of groupthink at which high schoolers have a prodigious talent.